deancollins84/cushon/README.md

 - [ERD / Lucidchart documentation](#erd--lucidchart-documentation)
 - [Docker containers and PHPUnit tests](#docker-containers-and-phpunit-tests)
 - [TDD; Early steps](#tdd-early-steps)

+## Brief
+Cushon already offers ISAs and Pensions to Employees of Companies (Employers) who have an existing arrangement with Cushon.
+Cushon would like to be able to offer ISA investments to retail (direct) customers who are not associated with an employer.
+Cushon would like to keep the functionality for retail ISA customers separate from it’s Employer based offering where practical.

+When customers invest into a Cushon ISA they should be able to select a single fund from a list of available options.
+Currently they will be restricted to selecting a single fund however in the future we would anticipate allowing selection of multiple options.

+Once the customer’s selection has been made, they should also be able to provide details of the amount they would like to invest.

+Given the customer has both made their selection and provided the amount the system should record these values and allow these details to be queried at a later date.
+As a specific use case please consider a customer who wishes to deposit £25,000 into a Cushon ISA all into the Cushon Equities Fund.

 ## Top level assumptions
 - Natwest relationship with Cushon <em>could</em> open up international ventures.